anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 To deposit large-scale, individual-level data into AnVIL, data submitters must follow the steps below.

-1. Register study.
+1. Register study
-2. Obtain approval from the National Human Genome Research Institute (NHGRI) or appropriate Institutes and Centers (IC).
+2. Obtain approval from the National Human Genome Research Institute (NHGRI) or appropriate Institutes and Centers (IC)
-3. Obtain approval from the AnVIL ingestion committee.
+3. Obtain approval from the AnVIL ingestion committee

 ## 1.1.
 Register study

 Before beginning, you will want to make sure your data are compatible with the AnVIL, and register your data with dbGaP or the appropriate [Genome Program Administrator](https://osp.od.nih.gov/genomic-program-administrators/#:~:text=Genomic%20Program%20Administrators%20(GPAs)%20are,for%20the%20NIH%20GDS%20Policy) (GPA).
-This will significantly streamline the data submission process.

 - You should register your **before starting** the other approval steps (1.2 and 1.3).
 - **Where** you register your data and **who** will advise you of next steps depends on what kind of data you have and how your study is funded.